 I've been staying with my parents in Boulder for the past few days.
 And one of the joys of such visits is rambling through the library of my father, a retired NASA scientist.
 For some reason I pulled down Aristotle to Zoos: A Philosophical Dictionary of Biology, by P.B.
 Medawar and J.S.
 Medawar (Harvard: 1983) and have been browsing happily.

 The entry on barnacles includes the fact that "Aristotle understood the special reproductive problems of creatures which do not move."
 The essay for "Man's Place in Nature" touches upon humanity's gradual realization that the Lords of the Earth are actually animals ourselves, a cousin to the gorilla with delusions of grandeur.

 Leading us to the entry under "creationism," which contains an idea that, for all the debate over the subject, I had never heard expressed before, and it's potent enough that I thought it merits sharing:

 But no need for much elaboration.
-I'd rather you read the quote by the Medewars (a British couple; Peter, a biologist, won the Nobel Prize in Medicine in 1960; Jean approached him over the meaning of "heuristic" and love ensued) a second time than listen to me extemporize upon it.
-Just as faith so often serves up hatred when it's supposed to encourage love, so its view of creation as a dusty desert whim of theological fascism viewed through a keyhole that crumbles next to the magnificent miracle of evolution.
+I'd rather you re-read the quote by the Medewars (a British couple; Peter, a biologist, won the Nobel Prize in Medicine in 1960; Jean approached him over the meaning of "heuristic" and love ensued) than listen to me extemporize upon it.
+Just as faith so often serves up hatred when it's supposed to encourage love, so its view of creation as a dusty desert whim of theological fascism viewed through a keyhole crumbles next to the magnificent real miracle of evolution.